-The ISIS will determine the impacts of the proposed new generator on the transmission system performance, including steady-state, short-circuit and stability impacts.
-The scope of the ISIS is limited to identifying injection constraints, which likely would limit the ability of the generator to interconnect.
-The ISIS will not address the deliverability issues from a proposed GI.
-Therefore, mitigating the injection constraints identified in the ISIS does not grant the customer any right for firm delivery from a new generator.
-A separate Transmission Service Request (TSR)/deliverability study will be performed for the new generator in accordance with LG&E/KU's TSR Study Criteria once the customer submits a TSR on LG&E/KU's OASIS for long-term firm Transmission Service.
-It should be noted that the study schedule and the modeling utilized for the ISIS will be based on the GI study queue and the modeling utilized for the TSR SIS will based on the TSR study queue.
+The SIS will determine the impacts of the proposed generator on the transmission system performance, including steady-state, short-circuit and stability impacts.
+The scope of the SIS is limited to identifying injection constraints, which likely would limit the ability of the generator to interconnect.
+The SIS will not address the deliverability issues from a proposed GI.
+Therefore, mitigating the injection constraints identified in the SIS does not grant the customer any right for firm delivery from a new generator.
+A separate Transmission Service Request ("TSR") / deliverability study will be performed for the new generator in accordance with LG&E/KU's TSR Study Criteria once a customer submits a TSR on OASIS for long-term firm Transmission Service.

+It should be noted that the study schedule and the modeling utilized for the GI SIS will be based on the GI study queue and the study schedule and modeling utilized for the TSR SIS will based on the TSR study queue.